 All of our compostable products are made from natural renewable materials such as sugarcane, wood, paper, areca palm, bamboo and cornstarch – learn more about our materials here!

 Everything is biodegradable, even plastic is biodegradable – since, ‘biodegradable’ means to simply break down.
 But for how long?
 The term doesn’t specify it.
 However, to be classified ‘compostable’, a product will need to break down into organic matter within a certain time frame and under specific conditions.
 So, to answer your question, Greenmark food packaging is all three, but most importantly, it is compostable.

 We pride on our extensive range of compostables, offering more than 650 products – and we’re still growing!

 We know that there is still a need for disposables.
 Large scale events such as markets, schools or music festivals require a quick and affordable way to serve food.
-With compostables, they can collect the compostable packaging with food scraps and compost on-site or an external waste recovery facility.
+With compostables, you can collect the compostable packaging together with food scraps to compost on-site or via an external waste recovery facility.